bananabowling/sourcegraph/README.md

 ![Repository Config](/config.png)

-After you save, the repositories you selected should start getting indexed.
-Once this is done, you can start [using Sourcegraph](https://docs.sourcegraph.com/code_search/tutorials/examples)!
+After you click "Update Repositories", Sourcegraph begins to index the selected repos.
+Once this is done, you can start [using Sourcegraph.](https://docs.sourcegraph.com/code_search/tutorials/examples)

 # Chrome Extension Setup (for GitHub integration)